What is a Mooring?

 Mooring Chains and Connectors

-Mooring chains connect the anchor to a floating buoy or watercraft.
+Chains provide durability in shallow waters (<100m).
+And connectors like shackles ensure reliable links.
+Therefore, mooring chains connect the anchor to a floating buoy or watercraft.
 They play a vital role in securing the mooring system.
-Our mooring chains are designed for strength and durability.

 Mooring Buoys and Their Function